-The Expanding Maternal and Child Cash Transfer Program in Myanmar for Improved Nutrition project will focus on tackling some of the many remaining challenges to implement priority nutrition interventions at scale in the right way, to the right people, at the right time with the right dose/ frequency in a sustained and consistent manner.
+The Myanmar Maternal and Child Cash Transfers for Improved Nutrition project will focus on tackling some of the many remaining challenges to implement priority nutrition interventions at scale in the right way, to the right people, at the right time with the right dose/ frequency in a sustained and consistent manner.
 The project will benefit pregnant and lactating women, infants and young children up to age two, and their families and communities in prioritized nutritionally vulnerable geographic areas.
 Based on wide consultations and technical input, Shan State and Ayeyarwaddy Region were selected as geographic focus based on the following criteria: burden of under-nutrition (e.g., in terms of stunting prevalence among under-five children), local capacity, stability (security and access), and current level of coverage by key nutrition services.

 The principle of the proposed operation is to support evidence-based interventions at the community level to overcome binding constraints to optimum nutrition in the first 1,000 days of life.
 The intent is to improve the coverage of nutrition-related interventions, while simultaneously motivating women to seek care and improve nutrition/caring practices for themselves and their children.
-The proposed interventions align with the recently endoresed Multi-Sectoral National Plan of Action for Nutrition and are packaged as two components:
+The proposed interventions align with the recently endorsed Multi-Sectoral National Plan of Action for Nutrition and are packaged as two components:

-Component 1: Stimulating demand for good nutrition in the first 1,000 days
+Component 1: Stimulating demand for good nutrition in the first 1,000 days in selected priority areas

-Component 1 will finance the delivery of cash transfers to pregnant mothers and mothers with young children accompanied by community outreach and social support sessions (COSS), and communications interventions to improve nutrition-related behaviors, such optimal infant and young child feeding practices.
-The conditional cash transfer will enable the consumption of more diverse and nutrient-rich foods (which are often more expensive and less consumed), and improved access to health and nutrition services.
+Component 1 will finance the delivery of cash transfers to pregnant mothers and mothers with children under two, accompanied by community outreach and social support sessions (COSS) to improve nutrition-related behaviors in selected priority areas: Shan and Ayeyarwady.
+The MCCT conditional cash transfer program- will enable the consumption of more diverse and nutrient-rich foods (which are often more expensive), and improved uptake of health and nutrition services in the selected areas.
+The expansion of the MCCT in new geographic areas will benefit from global good practices, and lessons learned from the implementation of the MCCT program to date in Myanmar.
+To enhance the program, a series of implementation innovations will be introduced.